-Something that keeps dodging many of our minds: Journalists are people too.
+Something that keeps dodging many of us: Journalists are people.
 In addition, they actually have lives.

-Whether you’re working in a traditional or digital environment, contacting journalists at inappropriate times should carry with it the social taboo that we apply to our friends and family who drop in unannounced or contact us too late at night.
+Whether you’re working in a traditional or digital environment, contacting journalists at inappropriate times is a mistake.
+It should carry with it the social taboo that we apply to friends and family who drop in unannounced or contact us too late at night.

 Unless the journalist is a weekend reporter, try to avoid emailing during the weekend - they’re not at work and don’t need to be disturbed.
 In addition, they might read your email on Saturday and forget about it by Monday morning.

 Since arriving on site unannounced is taboo, send the journalist an email first.
 Ask if it would be possible to drop something off, make an appointment or if they could discuss an article or campaign over the phone.
 This not only makes you look considerate of their time, but also allows them to pick a time that they would be able to give you 100% of their attention and respect.